Virtual-Dev/Virtual/README.md

 ###### License

-Stipend is released under the terms of the MIT license.
+Virtual is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.